pybluez/pybluez/docs/install.rst

 Installing PyBluez
 ==================

-PyBluez can be installed on GNU/Linux, Windows and macOS systems and is compatible with Python 2.7 and 3.
+PyBluez can be installed on GNU/Linux, Windows and macOS systems.

 .. note:: Before you install **PyBluez** please install the dependencies required for
 		  your system as described in the sections below.